apache/airavata/modules/registry/registry-core/README.md

 - can automatically create schema migrations that add columns/tables, but not ones that remove them. **Creating schema migrations that drop columns/tables will have to be done manually.**
-- ide-integration has a separate persistence.xml file.
-Why?
 - schema generation generates a PRIMARY KEY for VIEWs that are mapped to an Entity, for example ExperimentSummary.
 - when unique constraints are added to an entity, the generated migration